Dynamic thermalization on noisy quantum hardware: Error mitigation

 In addition to the qubits on which the CNOT gate is applied, a noisy CNOT gate may also lead to coherent errors on neighboring qubits.
 In our case, this can be formalized by extending the noise channel associated with a given CNOT gate to all qubits in the register.
 This noise, known as spillover crosstalk noise \cite{Sarovar2020}, can also be made purely incoherent by extending the RC method to neighboring qubits.
 In addition, since a priori no logical operation is being applied on these other qubits, the RC procedure can be improved by applying extra random $\pi/2$ rotations on top of the Pauli matrices, as prescribed in \cite{Perrin2023}.
 One can show that by doing this, the effective incoherent noise channel obtained after averaging over crosstalk RC circuits is a combination of a local Pauli noise channel for the active qubits of the CNOT gates, a local depolarizing noise channel acting on the neighboring qubits, and a global depolarizing noise channel acting uniformly on all qubits.
 In our quantum simulation, we run $100$ crosstalk RC circuits for every realization of the quench protocol, and average the read-out observables, effectively realizing the noise channel described above.
 We have checked for this number of circuits that the crosstalk RC averages has clearly converged to its infinite sampling value.
 Using our knowledge of the structure of the effective incoherent noise channel acting on our qubits, we now implement an error mitigation strategy.
-Below, we describe how the effect of the global depolarizing noise channel can be removed by a simple fit.
-Then, we leverage the errors due to the local Pauli and depolarizing noise channels using zero-noise extrapolation (ZNE), as described in the main text.

-{\it Removing global depolarizing noise.---} After performing crosstalk RC, we know that at least a part of the effective noise acting on our circuit takes the form of an $N$-qubit global depolarizing noise channel.
+{\bf Removing global depolarizing noise.} After performing crosstalk RC, we know that at least a part of the effective noise acting on our circuit takes the form of an $N$-qubit global depolarizing noise channel.
 Due to the simplicity of this noise channel, its effects can be mitigated efficiently with a simple fit, as we show here.
 For a single CNOT gate, the $N$-qubit global depolarizing noise channel reads \cite{Nielsen2009Quantum}: